Jump to:

 Epidemiology including risk factors and primary prevention

-The incidence of ITBS among runners has increased over the past 30 years for reasons that are not fully understood 5, 10.
-In cyclists, it is the source for 15% of overuse injuries 11.
-Participants in basketball, soccer, and hockey are also affected.
-These sporting activities involve prolonged cycling of the knee through flexion and extension.
+ITBS is the most common etiology of lateral knee pain in runners and cyclists.
+It is thought to affect up to 12% of runners and other repetitive motion athletes.11 In cyclists, it is the source for 15% of overuse injuries.12 Participants in basketball, soccer, tennis, hockey, skiing, and weightlifting are also affected.
 ITBS can be prevented through proper mechanics during activity, particularly avoiding valgus at the knee.
 Therefore, proper strength and control of the lower limb are important for prevention, as are extrinsic factors such as footwear and bike fit.

 Patho-anatomy/physiology